AayushiMohan/HandConnect/README.md

 The system detects hand landmarks from a live camera feed and applies gesture-based logic to render dynamic effects like glowing fingertips, particles, lightning arcs, and sound feedback.
 The goal is to create an engaging, responsive AR experience using only web technologies.

 ---
+## Made by using :
+Claude and Antigravity
+---
 ## Tech Stack:

 - HTML, CSS, JavaScript